 Each year junior clubs form their own teams and register to play volleyball as members of the Great Plains Region.
 Our region is one of 40 regions in the USA making up the Regional Operations Divisions (ROD) of USA Volleyball.

 The purpose of the USAV Junior Olympic program is to offer teenagers an opportunity to become involved in a wholesome and beneficial athletic activity, which they can pursue at various skill levels.
-In many cases it is a chance for athletes to receive high QUALITY instruction in skills development and team strategy.
-The program is an extension of learning from the high school program and a natural bridge between youth volleyball and college volleyball or USAV adult volleyball.
+In many cases, it is a chance for athletes to receive high QUALITY instruction in skills development and team strategy.
+The program is an extension of learning from the high school and junior high program and a natural bridge between youth volleyball and college volleyball and/or USAV adult volleyball.
 Many athletes go on to college earning valuable scholarships through their development with the USA Volleyball program.

 Clubs across the state of Nebraska may run tournaments or the region may run tournaments.
 Tournaments occur almost every weekend from January through the first part of May.
 These tournaments follow rules and regulations from national and regional guidlines set by USAV and the Great Plains region.
 Girls, boys and adults compete in regional and national tournaments throughout the United States.
 Many of our Nebraska teams have finished very high in their age group at the national level.
 We also have a Starlings Club, which is a nationally organized volleyball club for inner city youth.
 With the Greast Plains Region support, the Omaha Starlings won their national tournament in their age division in 2012 and 2013.

-Players learn the official rules of the game by attending clinics scheduled across the state.
+Coaches and players learn the official rules of the game by attending clinics.
 The region offers assistance to many municipal and recreation leagues through officials’ and players’ clinics.
 Many players also become “certified” scorekeepers and referees by attending clinics, passing rules exams and being evaluated by their peers.
 This process is designed to be a relaxed and positive experience.

 While the program is mainly comprised of girls youth teams, the Great Plains Region also has boys club volleyball and adult volleyball.
 The High Flyers boys' team won their division at the Boys National Tournament in Dallas, TX in 2012.
 Our Men's and Women's adult teams have finished in the top 10 in their divisions at the USA Volleyball Adult Nationals tournament.